particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Logic open beta 2024-03-11

+Logic is now in open beta.

 ### Hardware overview page update 2024-02-26

 The [hardware overview](/getting-started/hardware/hardware-overview/) has information about the M-SoM and Muon, and